 \section{Data analysis}

-A transmission spectrum of L~98-59~c was measured from a single transit observed with HST/WFC3 with the G141 grism on 7 April 2020 (HST Program GO-15856), a visit lasting for four HST orbits.
-The observations with the grism were in round trip spacial scanning mode with the GRISM512 subarray, with NSAMP=4 and the SPARS25 sampling sequence.
-Each spacial scan was lasted 69.62 s, and the visit preceded by a 1.71 s image collected in the F130N filter.
-All the the HST data used in this paper can be found in Barbara A. Mikulski Archive for Space Telescopes (MAST): \dataset[https://doi.org/10.17909/fe8t-na27]{https://doi.org/10.17909/fe8t-na27}.
+A transmission spectrum of L~98-59~c was measured from a single transit observed with HST/WFC3 with the G141 grism on 7 April 2020 (HST Program GO-15856, PI T. Barclay), a visit lasting for four HST orbits.
+The observations with the grism were in round trip spatial scanning mode with the GRISM512 subarray, with NSAMP=4 and the SPARS25 sampling sequence.
+Each spatial scan lasted 69.62 s, and the visit was preceded by a 1.71 s image collected in the F130N filter.
+All HST data used in this paper is archived at the Barbara A. Mikulski Archive for Space Telescopes (MAST): \dataset[https://doi.org/10.17909/fe8t-na27]{https://doi.org/10.17909/fe8t-na27}.

 We used a version of the custom HST WFC3 data and light curve analysis pipeline described in \citet{Sheppard2021}, nicknamed \texttt{DEFLATE} (Data Extraction and Flexible Light curve Analysis for Transits and Eclipses)\footnote{The \texttt{DEFLATE} source code is available on Github at https://github.com/AstroSheppard/WFC3-analysis.}. \texttt{DEFLATE} uses the \textit{ima.fits} files from the MAST but separates the forward and reverse scans for independent processing, since the spatial scans tend to be offset in the spatial direction by several rows, complicating aperture determination.
 DEFLATE then eliminates the background noise in each exposure using the ``difference reads'' method \citep{deming2013}.
 While it is possible to use a scaled version of a master sky background file to remove specific background patterns \citep{gennaro2018}, the method we used takes advantage of the multiple readouts within each exposure to remove background in a purely data-defined way.
 As a final step, the pipeline propagates the uncertainty due to this background subtraction by adding it in quadrature, since the new count for each pixel is $F_{new} = F_{old} - F_{bkg}$.
 The difference-reads method lowers the likelihood of cosmic rays impacting the data (since the location of the source on the detector has no bearing on cosmic rays, any ray that hits a non-source pixel during the observation is automatically zeroed out).
 It also allows for resolving the source from companions or other field sources in the case of overlapping scans since the individual difference frames do not overlap.